Best Survival Shovels | Tested & Reviewed

 Functionality

 We weren’t surprised- we’ve seen this with survival knives too.
-As it turns out, there are very few things being both as functional and versatile as a multitool.
+As it turns out, there are very few things that are both as functional and versatile as a multitool.

 Size & Weight

 Traditional shovels weigh more than a few pounds and are too long to stash out of sight in a vehicle or survival kit.
-Weight and size are always a consideration for mobile kits, and it was a big consideration in our review.
-Our largest pick was 30″ long and slightly under two pounds, and plenty of considerations will need to be addressed to even fit that in an INCH bag.
+Weight and size are always considerations for mobile kits, and they were a big consideration in our review.
+Our largest pick was 30″ long and slightly under two pounds, and plenty of considerations must be addressed to fit that in an INCH bag.

 Luckily, you can go all the way down to a fraction of an ounce with an ultralight trowel.
 This is one of the better solutions if you don’t plan on moving large amounts of dirt, as we discussed in the shovel vs. trowel debate above.